-- 12 As a high-quality process, the appointment procedure for an independent valuer should be straightforward and flexible enough to enable resolution authorities to select an independent valuer in a very short timeframe and as a matter of urgency.
-Therefore, as a best practice, resolution authorities should enhance preparation of such appointment procedure ahead of resolution in order to speed up the process in case of actual implementation. - 13 As a high-quality process, the appointment of an independent valuer should be divided into two-steps:
+- 12 As a high-quality process, the appointment procedure for an independent valuer should be straightforward and flexible enough to enable RAs to select an independent valuer in a very short time frame and as a matter of urgency.
+Therefore, as a best practice, RAs should enhance preparation of such an appointment procedure ahead of resolution in order to speed up the process in case of implementation. - 13 As a high-quality process, the appointment of an independent valuer should be divided into two-steps: - i.

-- i.
 First, the RA should establish preparatory arrangements such as market research to identify potential valuers and to potentially establish framework contracts with identified valuers.
-The purpose of this first step is to front load as much as possible the actions that need to be carried during the assessment of independence (qualifications and structural separation, identification of statutory auditor, etc.). - ii.
-The second step consists in the actual selection of an independent valuer when a crisis arises.
-In this second step, possibly in an urgent manner, the RA should carry out the remaining of the assessment actions, including integrating new pieces of information (such as the details of the actual target institution).
+The purpose of this first step is to front load as much as possible the actions that need to be carried out during the assessment of independence (qualifications and structural separation, identification of statutory auditor, etc.).

+ii.
+The second step consists of the actual selection of an independent valuer when a crisis arises.
+In this second step, possibly urgently, the RA should carry out the remaining assessment actions, including integrating new pieces of information (such as the details of the actual target institution).